The capital of the United Arab Emirates is a peaceful yet extraordinary city to visit. Yes, I’m talking about Abu Dhabi.

 Qasr Al Hosn is the oldest stone building in Abu Dhabi.
-The building was originally built in the 1700’s as watchtower, and was then further expanded to become the home of the ruling Sheikh.
+The building was originally built in the 1700s as a watchtower and was then further expanded to become the home of the ruling Sheikh.

 Nowadays, you can visit the fort and take a tour of the museum inside, where you’ll be able to learn about the city’s history via a permanent exhibition.
 If you’re there during the beginning of the year, you can attend a cultural festival that’s held annually, also called Qasr Al Hosn.
 The festival lasts eleven days and is open to the public.

 Much of the city is modern and young, but to really experience some culture and history, we recommend you check out the Heritage Village.
 This little village, located right on the beach, offers visitors a chance to see the culture’s past that framed the present city of Abu Dhabi.

 There are merchants who sell traditional clothes, artifacts and other knickknacks.
 You can also browse through the mini-museums and learn how the people lived by fishing and farming.
 And if you’re an animal lover, you can stop by the petting area located at the far right-hand side of the village—perfect for the kids as well.

 A great way to finish your night is at La Cava, a wine bar with not only a plethora of wine options but whiskey as well.
 Located in the Rosewood Abu Dhabi hotel, this unique bar is quirky with a lot of character.
 There’s a chandelier made from 400 kilograms of silver, as well as a long wooden table made from a tree over 200 years old.